 If you have a pet, chances are you’ve purchased expensive treats from the pet store that you could easily make yourself.
 It’s great to spoil your pets but it doesn’t need to be so costly!
 In fact, you’ve probably already got most of the ingredients to make homemade dog treats in your human kitchen cupboards.
-If you’d like some ideas, the people at Rover.com have shared their favourite treats to make four-legged friends so I thought I’d share these recipes with you today.
+If you’d like some ideas, the people at Rover.com have shared their favourite treats to make for your four-legged friends below:

 Peanut Butter Everywhere

 Don’t be scared – this treat is peanut butter-y, but it won’t really be everywhere when you feed these to your dog.
 But you can’t just give your pet ANY old peanut butter.
-First rule of thumb: Make sure you have peanut butter with only peanuts and salt, or just peanuts.
-Xylitol, a low-calorie sweetener that could be deadly to dogs, can be found in some peanut butter.
-If it’s just good old fashioned sugar, though, that’s safe for dogs to eat.
+First rule of thumb: Make sure you have peanut butter with only peanuts and salt, or just preferably JUST peanuts.
+Try these dehydrated meals for dogs, as recommended by dog expert Janni Ke, as a great alternative to the norm.
+Some peanut butter based treats are dangerous to dogs if we’re not careful as Xylitol, a low-calorie sweetener that could be deadly to dogs, can be found in some peanut butter.
 You can make many different treats with peanut butter–here’s a quick recipe.